Frequently Asked Questions

 - Can I register more than one number?
 Yes.

 - Can I register my cell phone?
-Yes, you can register a postpaid cell phone.
+Yes, you can register a postpaid cell phone (a credit-approved plan where you pay for monthly charges at the end of each month).
 Prepaid cell phones are not allowed.

-Please read the rules for cell phone registrations at the following link: http://www.texasoffenderfriendsandfamily.com/cellphone.asp
+Please read the rules for cell phone registrations at the following link: Cellphone Registration

 Billing and Service Questions